CVPIA-OSC/DSMscenario/README.md

 * 4: Add 3 acres of floodplain rearing habitat
 * 5: Increase rearing survival by 5%

-For more information run `?create_scenario` in the console.
+For more information run `?load_scenario` in the console.

 The following example builds a scenario of adding inchannel rearing to the following watersheds for the fall run life cycle model: